CullynMillar/Pyra/README.md

 This is the README file for this repo.
-This repo will be for building out a test application for lerning purposes.
+This repo will be for building out a test application for learning purposes.